unimelb/pattern-lib/components/today/stories/QuickLinksMenu/quick-links-alt.md

 - `fullWidth`: Add horizontal padding to match the page gutter
 - `noInset`: Remove horizonal padding
 - `borderBottom`: Add a horizontal border to bottom
+- `buttons`: Style the link as button with chevron icon instead of arrow

 #### Usage with links: